jwendel/topcoder/cache/README.md

 -----
 * Command input has all whitespace trimmed (beginning/trailing spaces are ignored, and multiple spaces between parameters).
 * Server supports multiple connections at once.
+* The server will disconnect clients that send 64kb of data without a newline (a property of using bufio.Scanner)
 * Mutex is used when accessing the cache.
 Almost all locks are write locks (not RLock) as we need to update the dataStats with 4 of the commands.
 * examples_test.go has a number of extra tests added to it to verify behavior.
+* -addr param is useful for binding only to localhost for unit tests
+* server.go and request.go could easily be pulled into their own package if this needed to be a reusable module.  main.go and cmds.go use only public interfaces when working with the server.

 Extensibility
 -------------